Bay Area Special Needs Schools

-Los Altos Christian School has been serving students in the Bay Area for Preschool through 8th Grade for over 30 years.
-For their elementary school students, there is a track of small classes that uses a multi-sensory approached to education across the curriculum.
+Los Altos Christian School has been serving students in the Bay Area from Preschool through 8th Grade for over 30 years.
+For their elementary school students, there is a track of small classes that uses a multi-sensory approache to education across the curriculum.
 Each subject is taught on grade level using methods such as Slingerland, Orton Gillingham, Lindamood-Bell, Step-Up-to Writing, Making Math Real and others.
 With 10-12 students per class, they focus on visuals, listening strategies and hands-on learning for each child.
-The program is designed for students who have specific learning differences, dyslexia, auditory processing disorder, attention deficit disorder (ADD and ADHD), sensory possessing disorder, mild social skills issues, and other related leaning differences.
+The program is designed for students who have specific learning differences, dyslexia, auditory processing disorder, attention deficit disorder (ADD and ADHD), sensory possessing disorder, mild social skills issues, and other related learning differences.

 Monterey Preparatory is an accredited middle and high school with curriculum specifically designed to address students’ individual learning differences.
-Their courses meet Western Association of Schools and Colleges (WASC) and UC a-g criteria.
+Their courses meet Western Association of Schools and Colleges (WASC) and UC A-G criteria.
 Students develop social and emotional awareness through daily opportunities for collaboration, play, study and solving problems together in a compassionate atmosphere.
 The school has a close-knit community that engenders trust, compassion and lasting friendships.
 Students are encouraged to take on leadership through active participation in school events and activities.
-Students benefit from working with neurologically diverse peers because they are able to adopt, and adapt to a wider range of learning styles and problem solving tactics.
+Students benefit from working with neurologically diverse peers because they are able to adopt and adapt to a wider range of learning styles and problem solving tactics.